joshtynjala/actionscript-3.0-developers-guide/display/display-programming/changing-position.md

 You can let a user move display objects with mouse using two different techniques in ActionScript.
-In both cases, two mouse events are used: when the mouse button is pressed down, the object is told to follow the mouse cursor, and when it’s released, the object is told to stop following the mouse cursor.
+In both cases, two mouse events are used: when the mouse button is pressed down, the object is told to follow the mouse cursor, and when it's released, the object is told to stop following the mouse cursor.

 <div>